-Just as TikTok served as an incubator for the VSCO and E-Girl style tribes, another Gen-Z subculture has emerged across the platform.
+Just as TikTok served as an incubator for the VSCO and E-Girl and E-Boy style tribes, another Gen-Z subculture has emerged across the platform.
 And Taylor Swift and David Beckham are on board!

 Accelerated by COVID-19 turning the outdoors into the ultimate form of luxury, Cottagecore has provided a comfort blanket for teens during these uncertain times.
 Read on to learn more about the defining themes of the trend, why it’s important to invest in and how to make it work this summer.